 This post is more focused on the process of applying in Italy for dual citizenship, so I wanted to keep it relevant, not too long, yet still packed with helpful information.

 The documents you need will depend on how many generations you are going back to prove your right to Italian citizenship.
-Again, the Consulate of Miami has a very thorough description of the categories and what documents are necessary.

 You’ll request US documents from Vital Records offices in the state in which the event occurred.
 All documents must be certified, long-form copies.
 The Certificate of Naturalization is the only document not issued by Vital Records offices, but I go in-depth on how to request the Certificate of Naturalization in the other post.